iago-srm/nodejs-poc/readme.md

 ## redis

-### CLI

-In the container terminal, run `redis-cli` to input commands.

-- `KEYS *` to get all keys.
-- `FLUSHALL` to delete all keys.
-- `exit` in order to exit both redis-cli and container's terminal.

 ### Redis-Commander

-Uncomment this container in the `docker-compose.yaml` to use [redis commander](https://github.com/joeferner/redis-commander).
+Uncomment this container in the `docker-compose-dev.yaml` to use [redis commander](https://github.com/joeferner/redis-commander).
 Uncomment the appropriate "environment" lines based on what redis servers you have running.